top of page

 Councillor Asselstine brought forward a motion which was supported by council to ask that the province extend its deadline for removal of heritage properties.

-The province introduced Bill 23 in October 2022 that requires before January 1, 2025 that Council either: (a) issue a notice of intention to designate the property; or (b) remove the property from the register.
+The province introduced Bill 23 in October 2022 which requires that before January 1, 2025 Council either: (a) issue a notice of intention to designate the property; or (b) remove the property from the register.
 If a property was listed on the heritage register after January 1, 2023, Council must, within two years of the listing date, either: (a) issue a notice of intention to designate the property; or (b) remove the property from the register.
 If a non-designated property is removed from the register because it has not been designated before the applicable deadline, it cannot be re-listed for five years.

-King staff and members of the Heritage Advisory Committee have been diligently working to review the 164 listed properties but this has been extremely time-consuming and cannot be completed by December 31, 2024 with the limited municipal resources available.
+King staff and members of the Heritage Advisory Committee have been diligently working to review the town's 164 listed properties but this has been extremely time-consuming and cannot be completed by December 31, 2024 with the limited municipal resources available.

 The Architectural Conservancy of Ontario sent a letter to Premier Ford requesting an extension which Councillor Asselstine included in her motion.